markterweele/windows-itpro-docs/windows/configuration/quick-machine-recovery/index.md

     ```
 1. Reboot your device.
 The system goes through autoremediation of a simulated crash and reboots back to Windows

+> [!NOTE]
+> If during reboot the device goes into Windows RE instead of starting autoremediation, follow these steps:
+>
+>   1. In Windows RE, select **Continue** to boot Windows normally
+>   1. In Windows, execute the two commands:
+>     - `reagentc.exe /Disable`
+>     -  `reagentc.exe /Enable`
+>   1. Retry the quick machine recovery simulation starting from step 1

 <!--
 1. To verify the quick machine recovery remediation, go to **Settings** > **Windows Update** > **[Update history](ms-settings:windowsupdate-history)**.
 The remediation should be listed under **Quality updates**-->